 The Council will ensure that all personal data is retained and disposed of correctly.
 For the purposes of this policy, personal data can be held in any medium including, but not exclusively, paper documents or files, electronic images and documents, emails, data records within an electronic dataset, other images, video and audio recordings.

 The Retention Schedule is a control document setting out the periods for which records should be retained to meet the operational needs of the Council and to comply with legal and other requirements.
-The Schedule is reviewed on an annual basis by the Information Governance Team.
+This is a ‘live’ document which is continually updated.

 View the Retention Schedule 2022